top of page

 Back to School Puppy Training: A Weekly Plan for Your Australian Labradoodle

-- Megan McLoughlin
+Megan McLoughlin

-- 4 min read
+• 4 min read

-At Cream Puff Labradoodles, we know how important it is to combine structured routines with positive reinforcement, play, and mental stimulation.
+At Cream Puff Labradoodles, we understand how important it is to combine structured routines with positive reinforcement, play, and mental stimulation.
 While this training plan is designed for families returning to school routines, it can be utilized by anyone welcoming a new puppy into their family.

 Why Back-to-School Season Helps Puppies Learn